pijng/mooncache/README.md

 # mooncache

-Mooncache is a cache library fo Go applications
+Mooncache is a cache library fo Go applications!